-The second room features George Segal's sculpture of a man listening intently to one of FDR's fireside chats, showing the importance of the president to the average person during the Great Depression.
+The second room features George Segal's sculpture of a man listening intently to one of FDR's fireside chats.
 In Roosevelt's second inaugural address he stated, "I see one-third of a nation ill-housed, ill-clad, ill-nourished."
 These fireside chats, although relatively few in number (between 27 and 31, depending on the source), are remembered fondly by many in FDR's generation.
-Like the term "New Deal," the phrase was first coined by a member of the press, then adopted for wide usage-and finally immortalized.
+Like the term "New Deal," the phrase "fireside chats" was first coined by a member of the press, then adopted for wide usage-and finally immortalized.